Parents, Teachers, and Students at Oakland Charter School Accuse Leadership of Mismanagement | East Bay Express

 Dozens of students walked out of the American Indian Model Schools' downtown campus this morning, joining parents and teachers to protest what they say is the mismanagement of one of Oakland's largest charter schools.

 "There are so many problems here," said Senait Mehari, a parent of a first grade student at AIMS elementary.
-"Great teachers are leaving.
+"Great teachers are leaving."

 "It's basically a dictatorship."